-Blisters: If blisters are present, don’t open or burst them.
+Blisters: If these are present, don’t open or burst them.
 This will help avoid infection as well as speed the healing process, a blister is the body’s way of protecting and healing the damaged skin.
-Keep the blisters uncovered if possible.
+Keep them uncovered if possible.

 The vinegar & honey remedies as well as antibacterial products are preferable when blisters are involved since they are antibacterial, helps prevent infection.

 Some Signs of Infection: Swelling, painful, fever, swollen glands